preetsanjam/Web_Development/HTML/notes.md

     - It is used when we need to group a set of HTML elements into one for targeting them together for a particular formatting (CSS) or functionality (Javascript).
     - The dot or period symbol (.) is used to target a particular class in HTML.
     - An HTML element can belong to multiple classes.
+- The common ansector tag of all HTML tags is the HTML tag.